cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 ### BlindSign

-rsabssa_blind_sign performs the RSA private key operation on the client's blinded message input and returns the output encoded as an octet string.
+rsabssa_blind_sign performs the RSA private key operation on the client's blinded message input and returns the output encoded as an byte string.
-RSASP1 is as defined in {{!RFC3447}}.
+RSASP1 is as defined in Section 5.2.1 of {{!RFC8017}}.

 ~~~
 rsabssa_blind_sign(skS, blinded_msg)

 Parameters:
-- kLen, the length in octets of the RSA modulus n
+- kLenInBytes, the length in bytes of the RSA modulus n

 Inputs:
 - skS, server private key
 - blinded_msg, encoded and blinded message to be signed, an
-  octet string
+  byte string

 Outputs:
-- blind_sig, an octet string of length kLen
+- blind_sig, an byte string of length kLenInBytes

 Errors:
 - "unexpected input size": Raised when a byte string input doesn't